Toner Cartridge Recycling: Tips On What To Do With Your Empty Printer Cartridges 🖨️

 - waste hoppers/containers and kits

-Furthermore, this includes items such as cartridges used in printers, photocopiers, and fax machines.
+Furthermore, this includes cartridges used in printers, photocopiers, and fax machines.
 They have already recycled an astounding 44 million cartridges!
 What a valiant effort by Australians, indeed!

 But even though these numbers are high enough to consider successful, there are still many millions of cartridges ending up in landfill every year.
 Still, I have no doubt in my mind that there will come a future where when everyone exerts their efforts in recycling toner cartridges, we will see less and less of them being in a landfill.
 “Slowly but surely”, as they say!